curriecoder/weather-dashboard/README.md

 ## Description

 This project was motivated by a desire to illustrate moment.js, javascript interactive elements, dynamic HTML content with CSS manipulation, and API calls in order to render data from a server.
-This project allows users to view the current date and setup events by hour.
+This project allows users to view the current weather for a given city.
 I learned how important it is to use innerHTML when you are dynamically generating text that needs to be read as code on this project.

 ## Usage